Mathematics

 Course Aims:

-In Key Stage 3 we encourage students to master core skills and confidence in mathematics.
+In Key Stage 3 we encourage students master core skills and confidence in mathematics.
 Our scheme of learning develops not only our students’ understanding of Mathematics but also its importance in their own lives and in society.
 It prepares students to make informed decisions about the use of technology, the management of money, further learning opportunities and career choices.
 Students gain experience of mathematical activities and develop their appreciation and enjoyment of mathematics.

-Year 7 Year 8
+Term Year 7 Year 8

 Term 1 Number: Types of number, rounding, calculating, order of operations, fractions, decimals and percentages.